What are the Donald Windham-Sandy M. Campbell Literature Prizes?

 Donald Windham, who inherited his fortune from Sandy Campbell, left his estate to Yale University to establish the Windham-Campbell Prizes endowment.
 Interest earned on the endowment principal funds all aspects of the prizes, including administration, marketing, the prize ceremony and festival, and, of course, the prize money.

-Who adminsters the Prizes?
-Where is the office located?
+Who administers the Prizes?
+Where is the office?

-The Prizes are administered by the Beinecke Rare Book & Manuscript Library, and our offices are located in the historic Gordon Bunshaft-designed building on Hewitt Quadrangle.
-The Beinecke also holds the Donald Windham and Sandy M. Campbell Collections, which consist of approximately 80 boxes of manuscripts, correspondence, photographs, and artworks.
+The Prizes are administered by the Beinecke Rare Book & Manuscript Library at Yale University, and our offices are located in the historic Gordon Bunshaft-designed building on Hewitt Quadrangle.
+The Beinecke is also home to the Donald Windham and Sandy M. Campbell Collections, which consist of more than eighty boxes of manuscripts, correspondence, photographs, and artworks.